P7XCKD/NF/Notes Factory/Semister 3/Rough Work/dbs xp1.md

 ### Types of Data Models

-1. **Hierarchical Model**: Data is organized in a tree-like structure with parent-child relationships.
+1. **Hierarchical Model**: Organizes data in a tree-like structure with parent-child relationships.
+Each parent can have multiple children, but each child has only one parent (e.g., file systems).

-2. **Network Model**: Data is arranged in a graph with multiple parent-child links.
+2. **Network Model**: Allows more complex relationships by enabling multiple parent-child relationships.
+Data is organized in a graph structure, where nodes represent entities and edges represent relationships (e.g., network databases).

-3. **Relational Model**: Data is stored in tables with rows and columns, widely used in SQL databases.
+3. **Relational Model**: Uses tables (relations) to represent data and their relationships.
+Each table consists of rows (records) and columns (attributes).
+This model is highly flexible and widely used in databases (e.g., SQL databases).

-4. **Entity-Relationship (ER) Model**: Uses entities, attributes, and relationships to represent data, used for designing databases.
+4. **Entity-Relationship (ER) Model**: Represents data using entities (objects), attributes (properties), and relationships between entities.
+It's a conceptual model used for database design.

-5. **Object-Oriented Model**: Combines data and behavior using objects, similar to object-oriented programming.
+5. **Object-Oriented Model**: Integrates data and its behavior by using objects, similar to object-oriented programming.
+It allows complex data types and relationships (e.g., object-oriented databases).
 ### Components of ER Model (in Table)

 | Component     | Description                                                               |